survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## _webpack-plugin-serve_

 [webpack-plugin-serve](https://www.npmjs.com/package/webpack-plugin-serve) is a third-party plugin that wraps the logic required to update the browser into a webpack plugin.
-Underneath it relies on webpack's watch mode and it builds on top of that while implementing **Hot Module Replacement** (HMR) and other features seen in the official solution provided for webpack.
-There's also functionality that goes beyond the official development server including support for webpack's multi-compiler mode (i.e., when you give an array of configurations to it) and a status overlay.
+Underneath it relies on webpack's watch mode, and it builds on top of that while implementing **Hot Module Replacement** (HMR) and other features seen in the official solution provided for webpack.
+There's also functionality that goes beyond the official development server, including support for webpack's multi-compiler mode (i.e., when you give an array of configurations to it) and a status overlay.

 T> To learn mode about HMR, read the _Hot Module Replacement_ appendix.
 You can learn the fundamentals of the technique and why people use it.
 Applying it won't be necessary to complete the tutorial, though.

 ## _webpack-dev-server_

 [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) (WDS) is the officially maintained solution for webpack.
 WDS is a development server running **in-memory**, meaning the bundle contents aren't written out to files but stored in memory.
-The distinction is important when trying to debug code and styles.
+The distinction is vital when trying to debug code and styles.

 T> To integrate with another server, it's possible to emit files from WDS to the file system by setting `devServer.writeToDisk` property to `true`.